the UCLA Chicano Studies Research Center,

 In 1962, their wide popularity was confirmed with their triumph at a national competition involving more than 85 musical acts, held in Ciudad Victoria, Tamaulipas.
 Los Donneños walked away as Campeones Nacionales de la Musica Norteña, the recognized leaders in their field.
 The win gave them the nickname of champions: “Los Campeonísimos Donneños.”

 By the mid ’70s, the duo had returned permanently to the United States.
 Cavazos opened his own record label, Discos RyN, and a retail music store in downtown McAllen.
 His store became a cultural hub in the area, and the label recorded many important artists from the Rio Grande Valley, including Narciso Martinez, Conjunto Tamaulipas, Beto Quintanilla, and Ruben Vela.
-Sealing their cross-border ties, Montes married the daughter of famed Tejano saxophonist and bandleader Roberto Pulido, whose son, Bobby Pulido, also built a music career as a Tejano singer and songwriter.
+Sealing the band's cross-border ties, Montes married Alma de la Garza on February 25, 1951, their union officiated by the Justice of the Peace of Donna, Texas.
+Their daughter Diana later married famed Tejano saxophonist and bandleader Roberto Pulido, and their children, Bobby and Alma Pulido, also went on to build separate Tejano music careers of their own.

 In 1976, Cavazos appeared with Conjunto Tamaulipas in the Les Blank/Chris Strachwitz documentary Chulas Fronteras, the seminal documentary on conjunto and norteño music.
 The film opens with Cavazos delivering a classic interpretation of “Canción Mixteca,” the nostalgic song of immigrant yearning for the homeland.